diresh-shrestha/diresh.io/content/blog/books-ill-read-in-2021.md

 ![To Sleep in a Sea of Stars](https://i.imgur.com/8sPeKJj.jpg)

-To Sleep in a Sea of Stars was the Goodreads Choice 2020 winner in Science Fiction, which made me add the books to my reading list this year.
+To Sleep in a Sea of Stars was the Goodreads Choice 2020 winner in Science Fiction, which made me add the book to my reading list this year.

 **Official Synopsis**: Kira Navárez dreamed of life on new worlds.
 Now she's awakened a nightmare.
 During a routine survey mission on an uncolonized planet, Kira finds an alien relic.
 At first she's delighted, but elation turns to terror when the ancient dust around her begins to _move_.